Here, you should find all the essential information about how to "negotiate Madrid" upon arrival.

 To call other provinces from within Spain, both from pay and private phones, dial the area code first.
 Large cities, including Madrid (91) and Barcelona (93), have a two-digit area code followed by a seven-digit local number.

 International calls are awkward from public pay phones because of the enormous amount of coins needed, and can be expensive from hotels, which often add a surcharge.
-The best way to make them is to go to the local telephone office.
-Every town has one, and big cities have several.
-When the call is connected, you will be sent to a quiet cubicle, and you will be charged according to the meter.
+The best way to make them is to go to one of the dozens of "Locutorios" found throughout the city.
+Locutorios are similar to small cybercafes which not only have telephone booths but also computer/internet terminals.
+At these same locutorios, one can also send and receive money using a money-transfer service and paying a small surcharge.

 Pride keeps Spaniards from acknowledging tips, but while waiters and other service people are generally paid a "living wage" you can be sure your contribution will be appreciated.
 On the other hand, if you run into some bad or surly service, don't feel obligated to leave a tip.
 Also, you may have heard stories about some waiters becoming angry upon receiving VERY LARGE tips.
 I think this is mostly a myth or "Urban Legend".

-Restaurant checks may or may not include service, but no more than 10% of the bill is necessary for a tip, and if you eat tapas or sandwiches at a bar, leave less, enough to round out the bill to the nearest 1 Euros.
+Restaurant checks may or may not include service, but no more than 10% of the bill is necessary for a tip.
+And if you eat tapas, sandwiches, or have drinks at a bar, leave less, enough to round out the bill to the nearest 1 Euro or leave the smaller coins of your change behind.
+For bar service, little or no tips are usually left by Spaniards

 Taxi drivers get about 10% of the total fare, but more for long rides or extra help with luggage, although there is an official surcharge for airport runs and baggage.
 Paying the exact amount of the fare will not likely bring an unfriendly reaction from the taxi driver.
 Oftentimes, if the fare is not large, just round UP to the nearest Euro.

 Hotel porters are generally tipped 1 Euro per bag or 1-5 Euros to someone who brings you room service.
 A doorman who calls a taxi for you gets at least 1 Euro.
 If you stay in a hotel for more than two nights, tip the maid about 1 Euro per night.
 A concierge should be tipped for any additional help he or she gives you.
-Tips in hotels are always welcome but does not appear to be customary from most tourists.
+Tips in hotels are always welcome but does not appear to be customary from most tourists - and Spaniards nearly never leave tips for maid service.

 Barajas Airport.
 Tel.
 91/305-8656.
 Open weekdays 8 AM-8 PM, Sat.
 9-1.